 - Want to record a song?
 Write.

-- Want to compose a book?
+- Want to author a book?
 Write.

-- Want to produce a feature film?
+- Want to present a speech?
 Write.

-- Want to make a great podcast?
+- Want to produce a podcast?
 Write.

 - Want to teach an online course?
 Write.